Tim-TechArt/Studio/README.md

 ### Documented progress
 _This will work as a journal of my progress._

+#### Landscape
+* New Landscape sculpted, first and second pass done
+* Setup of material pipeline for landscape material with channel packing and so on

 #### Animation Blueprint
 * Moved animation BP logic to thread safe instances for optimization